tunequest

 • Human After All (2005)

-As you can see in the image at top, the default behavior is to simply display the albums in alphabetical order, with Discovery as the first.
+As you can see in the image at top, the default behavior is to display the albums in alphabetical order, with Discovery as the first.
 How do we fix that?

 add a year to Sort Album to sort by release date